Mature Masculine

 Authentic conviction: The Warrior speaks from genuine belief.
 His words carry power because he means them.

 Audience awareness: The Warrior understands who he's speaking to and what they need to hear.
-He adapts his message to his audience.
+He adapts his message accordingly.

 Courage: The Warrior faces the fear of public speaking rather than avoiding it.
 He speaks despite nervousness.